 Capital at risk.

-Hargreaves Lansdown, a FTSE 100 company and the UK’s largest investment platform, is the best share dealing account in the UK.
+Hargreaves Lansdown, a FTSE 100 company and the UK’s largest investment platform, is one of the best share dealing accounts in the UK.
 Although not the cheapest, it compensates with unrivalled stock research and trading tools, prioritising long-term client relationships and financial security.
 There is almost no stock, fund or investment trust you cannot find on Hargreaves Lansdown, along with detailed information on fund composition, performance data and advanced charting.
 With Hargreaves Lansdown, you can access over 15,000 instruments, encompassing over 2,500 funds, UK and overseas shares, bonds, ETFs, ETCs, investment trusts and more.

 With Hargreaves Lansdown, you can build your investment portfolio in three ways.
 You can pick your own investments to match your values and goals, select ready-made portfolios, or pay a financial adviser to choose investments for you.
 The ready-made portfolios can be used as all-in-one investments.
 Pick one from the different risk levels, and you are good to go.
 You will still have to monitor your portfolio as with any other investment.
 If you pay for financial advice, the specialist investment adviser will recommend a suitable portfolio of investments for your goals and ensure that your portfolio is cost-effective, well-balanced, diversified, and ideal for your stage in life.
 Advanced or more confident investors who want to pick their own investments can choose from a wide range of funds, shares and other investments and build their portfolios themselves.